PLANS & PRICING

 +

-To fix this, always export your Displacement maps using a 16-bit format like TIFF.
+To fix this, always export your Displacement maps using a 16-bit format like PNG or TIFF.
 A 16-bit image can store 65,536 levels of gray, providing more than enough data for perfectly smooth displacement and normal maps.

 AI Upscaling is slow or produces a black image.
 What can I do?